MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-ad-aad-built-in-security-groups.md

 	![Screenshot shows selections, Project settings and Permissions.](media/permissions/choose-project-settings-permissions.png)

-3. Open **Security** and under the **Groups** section and choose one of the following actions:
+3. Do one of the following actions:
     - Select **Readers** to add users who require read-only access to the project.
-    - Select **Contributors** to add users who need full contribution access or have been granted Stakeholder access.
+    - Select **Contributors** to add users who need full contribution access or Stakeholder access.
-    - Select **Project Administrators** for users who need to administrate the project.
+    - Select **Project Administrators** to add users who need administrative access to the project.

 4. Select **Members**.